streamich/libreact/docs/en/Parallax.md

 effect will be capped at `distance`, defaults to `Infinity`.
 - `throttle` &mdash; optional, number in milliseconds, used to throttle document `scroll` event, defaults to `50`.
 - `margin` &mdash; optional, a 4-tuple `[top, right, bottom, left]` margins in pixels to apply to the viewport.
-- `onChange` &mdash; optional, callback triggered every time the state of `<Parallax>` component changes.
+- `onChange` &mdash; optional, callback, triggered every time the state of `<Parallax>` component changes.
 Receives the state of the `<Parallax>` component as a single argument.